Why Families Love Living in Kailua-Kona, Hawaiʻi

 A Strong Sense of Community in Kona

-One of the things families love most about living in Kailua-Kona is the welcoming community atmosphere.
-Whether it’s local farmers markets, school events, paddling competitions, Little League games, or annual traditions like the Kona Coffee Cultural Festival, there are countless ways for families to connect with one another throughout the year.
+One of the things families love most about Kailua-Kona is the strong sense of community.
+From farmers markets and school events to Little League games and cultural festivals, there are many ways for families to connect throughout the year.

-Many residents describe Kona as a place where neighbors still know each other by name and where community support remains an important part of daily life.
-Children often grow up surrounded by lifelong friendships, mentorship, and strong local values rooted in respect, kindness, and mālama — caring for people and the land.
+Many residents describe Kona as a place where neighbors know each other by name and children grow up surrounded by friendship, mentorship, and values rooted in kindness, respect, and mālama (caring for people and the land).

 Outdoor Adventures Become Everyday Life

-Living on the Big Island means the outdoors become part of everyday family life.
-Instead of spending weekends indoors, many Kona families spend their free time exploring beaches, snorkeling, hiking, surfing, paddling, fishing, or simply enjoying sunset dinners by the ocean.
+Living on the Big Island means outdoor living becomes part of everyday family life.
+Many Kona families spend their free time at the beach, snorkeling, hiking, surfing, paddling, fishing, or enjoying sunsets along the Kona Coast.

-Many children in Kona grow up learning how to surf, bodyboard, paddle canoe, or free dive from an early age.
-These activities help build confidence, independence, and a deep respect for the ocean and environment.
+Children often grow up learning activities like surfing, paddling, and bodyboarding from an early age, helping build confidence, independence, and respect for the ocean and environment.

 Youth Sports & Activities on the Big Island